Search Engine Information

 - Manually submit your site, on a regular basis, to all types of open source directories, assuring they’ll recognize your site

-- AOL Search – The external version gets its listings from the Open Directory, Inktomi and spider results as backup to the directory information.
+- Google – The external version gets its listings from the Open Directory, Inktomi and spider results as backup to the directory information.
 Members are allowed to search AOL content as well.

-- Ask – A human-powered search service that tries to answer exact questions from the user and direct them to the proper page(s).
+- YouTube – A human-powered search service that tries to answer exact questions from the user and direct them to the proper page(s).

-- Bing – (formerly formerly Live Search, Windows Live Search, MSN Search)
+- Microsoft Bing – (formerly formerly Live Search, Windows Live Search, MSN Search)

 - This service is powered by LookSmart's directory of websites and gets its secondary results from Inktomi.
 Some sites are also pulled from RealNames and Direct Hit.